 Represented a telecommunications provider in a complex merger and financing transaction including conducting due diligence review, obtaining FCC approval, and obtaining transactional approval and new service authorizations from multiple state public utility commissions in time to meet desired closing date.

-Counsel and represent national telecommunications provider in obtaining telecommunications-related contracts including interconnection agreements and mutual traffic exchange agreements, by negotiation and adoption, with approximately 120 ILECs in over 20 states.
+Counseled and represented a national telecommunications provider in negotiating and adopting interconnection agreements and mutual traffic exchange agreements with incumbent local exchange carriers in more than 20 states.

-Counseling clients in proper classification of services and allocation of revenues for Universal Service Fund Form 499-A filings.
+Counseled clients regarding proper classification of services and allocation of revenues for annual FCC Form 499-A reporting.

 Assisted Hurricane Katrina victim in efforts to contest recoupment of disaster assistance funds received from the Federal Emergency Management Agency.
 Successfully obtained from FEMA a complete waiver for client of any obligations to repay any disaster assistance funds.